Australian National Public Holidays 2025

 New Year’s Day

-New Year’s is one of the most popular national public holidays in Australia.
-The holiday celebrates the first day of the modern Gregorian calendar, used by Australia and the majority of the Western World.
-Australia is one of the first countries to celebrate the New Year, given its proximity to the International Date Line.
+New Year’s Day celebrates the first day of the modern Gregorian calendar.
+Australia is one of the first countries to celebrate the New Year because of our proximity to the International Date Line.

-Note: South Australia and Northern Territory have a part-day public holiday for Christmas Eve and New Year’s Eve from 7 pm to 12 midnight.
+Note: South Australia and the Northern Territory are the only states and territories to have a part-day public holiday for Christmas Eve and New Year’s Eve from 7 pm - 12 am.

 Australia Day